KeirPar/OTW-Linux-Practice/bandit/level-09-to-010.md

 ## Commands Used and What They Do
 - `strings`: Extracts human-readable text from binary files.
 - `grep`: Searches for specific patterns in text.
-- `grep "="`: Searches for lines containing the equals sign.

 ---
 ## Steps Taken
 1. **Look at the data.txt file to see its contents:**